HOUSING

 Here, we make our case for safety and the intent of stabilization through therapy, educational planning, medication if needed and all of the other basic building blocks of adulthood.
 Once a youth consents to walk through our doors, we individualize their care plan as much as we can.

-Generally, the length of stay in our homes average 12 to 18 months.
+Generally, the length of stay in our homes averages 12 to 18 months.
 Addiction is not a roadblock and we do everything possible to keep a youth in our care.
-And when the day comes that they’re ready to graduate to a lower level of care, our teens continue to have an active role in what comes next; be it individual living, family reunification or a therapeutic foster home.
+When the day comes that they’re ready to graduate to a lower level of care, our teens continue to have an active role in what comes next; be it individual living, family reunification or a therapeutic foster home.

 BEHAVIORAL REHABILITATION SERVICES